JuroOravec/crawlee-one/packages/crawlee-one/docs/development/llm-extraction-flow.md

 When a route handler encounters a page that requires LLM extraction (e.g. custom-design job pages where DOM selectors fail), it calls the scoped `extractWithLLM` function from the handler context.
 This function implements a **two-phase flow**:

 1. **First pass (defer):** If no result exists yet, push a job to the LLM request queue and return `null`.
 The original request is marked handled; it is **not** reclaimed (to avoid an infinite loop where the same URL is re-processed before the LLM queue completes).
-2. **LLM processing:** Run `crawlee-one llm extract`.
+2. **LLM processing:** The LLM crawler runs **concurrently** with the main crawler.
 It consumes the LLM queue, calls the LLM, writes results to a key-value store, and **adds the original request back** to the main crawler's queue.
 3. **Second pass (collect):** The main crawler picks up the re-queued URL. `extractWithLLM` finds the result in the store, returns it, and the handler calls `pushData`.

-This design keeps the crawl fast (no LLM calls during crawling), avoids infinite retry loops, and allows LLM extraction to run as a standalone, scalable actor.
+This design keeps the crawl fast (no LLM calls during crawling), avoids infinite retry loops, and processes LLM jobs as soon as they arrive.

 ---